HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 See video: [Getting Started with DXClient on Red Hat OpenShift using HCL Digital Experience Container Update CF194](https://www.youtube.com/watch?v=OphJ8-WcLxY)

 !!! note
-    You are encouraged to use the DXClient Docker image package from CF196 onwards for easier installation.
+    You are encouraged to use the DXClient container image package from CF196 onwards for easier installation.

 1. Complete the following steps to install the DXClient tool in your local development workstation or automation server.